SciKit-Surgery/scikit-surgerytutorial01/doc/03_VTK_Overlay_With_Aruco_Tag.rst

 So far we haven't performed any data processing, which is a key element of any surgical AR system.
-Typically we might get tracking information from an external tracking system, for example using `scikit-surgerynditracker`_.
-Alternatively computer vision can be used to estimate the location of anatomy relative to the camera.
+Typically we might get tracking information from an external tracking system, for example using `SciKit-SurgeryNDITracker`_.
+For this demo, as you're unlikely to have an NDI tracker, we'll use `SciKit-SurgeryArUcoTracker`_ which uses computer vision to track a tag.

-For this example we're going to use computer vision to track an ArUco tag, using OpenCV's implementation of the ArUco library.
 We should end up with a 3D rendering that follows a tag as you move it in front of the camera.
 Something like ...